One week in Sicily: The perfect Sicily itinerary

 Day 3: Agrigento area

-You can easily spend an hour or two here – join the many locals sunbathing on the beach next to the cliff, take a dip in the sea, or grab a bite in the restaurants near the entrance to the beach.
+At the base of the cliff, there’s a sandy beach where you can join the many locals sunbathing, take a dip in the sea, or grab a bite in one of the restaurants near the entrance to the beach.

-For adults, the ticket price to this UNESCO World Heritage Site ranges from 10-12 EUR depending on the time of the visit while people under 18 get in for free!
+For adults, the ticket price to this UNESCO World Heritage Site is 14 euros, while people under 18 get in for free.
 Remember to bring water and sunscreen with you as you’ll be walking around the park for a few hours with no shade from the sun.

-In case you have mobility issues or simply prefer to walk less, shuttles are available that will take you through the park for an additional fee.
+In case you have mobility issues, shuttles are available that will take you through the park for an additional fee.

-To get a deeper understanding of the history of the Valley of the Temples, consider taking this 2-hour guided walking tour through the archaeological site or this fun e-scooter tour.
+To get a deeper understanding of the history of the Valley of the Temples, consider taking this 2-hour guided walking tour through the archaeological site.
+It’s also possible to take a sunset tour of the Valley of the Temples, which will allow you to see the temples in beautiful golden light and without the scorching heat of the day.

-If you still have any energy left after exploring the Valley, I recommend you check out a place called Farm Cultural Park in the neighboring town Favara.
+If you still have any energy left after exploring the Valley, or you decide to visit it at sunset instead, you might want to check out a place called Farm Cultural Park in the neighboring town of Favara.

 It was opened in 2010 when a semi-abandoned neighborhood in the center of the town was turned into a modern art and cultural space.
-The area consists of seven courtyards in which you’ll find cool murals, sculptures, exhibitions and restaurants.
+The area consists of seven courtyards in which you’ll find cool murals, sculptures and exhibitions.

 Accommodation